 Make sure the controls within a pane only affect content in the same pane.
 Panes are mutually exclusive and should be fully self-contained.

 In general, inset a tab view by leaving a margin of window-body area on all sides of a tab view.
-This layout looks good and leaves room for additional controls that can affect the window itself (or other tabs).
+This layout looks clean and leaves room for additional controls that can affect the window itself (or other tabs).
 For example, the lock button in Date & Time preferences is outside of the tab view because it applies to all tabs.
-It is possible to extend a tab view to meet the window edges, but this is unusual.
+It is possible to extend a tab view to meet the window edges, but this layout is unusual.

 Provide a label for each tab that describes the contents of its pane.
 A good label helps the user predict the contents of a pane before clicking its tab.
 In general, use nouns or very short noun phrases for tab labels.
 A verb or short verb phrase may make sense in some contexts.
 Tab labels should use title-style capitalization.

 Avoid using a pop-up button as a tab-switcher.
-A tab view is more efficient because it requires a single click to make a selection, while a pop-up button requires two.
+A tab view is efficient because it requires a single click to make a selection, while a pop-up button requires two.
 A tab view also presents all choices onscreen at once, while a pop-up button must be clicked to see its choices.

 For developer guidance, see NSTabView.